 Choose clips that will help your audience empathize with you and show your personality

-Choose clips where you move around stage too quickly – this will make it much harder to edit and harder to follow if you use your video on IGTV
+Choose clips where you move around stage too quickly – this will make it harder to edit and harder to follow if you use your video in vertical format.

 Choose interesting/compelling standalone clips that showcase aspects of your talk